 2.3 Identification of Bacterial Isolates

 The presumptive identification of bacteria isolates was based on morphological characteristics and biochemical tests.
 Morphological characteristics were observed from each bacterial colony after 24 hours of growth.
-Gram staining, Endospore staining, motility tests and biochemical tests were carried out for the presumptive identification of bacteria isolates.
-The biochemical tests include Catalase test, Coagulase test, Methyl red test, Indole test, Citrate test, Voges-Proskauer test, Oxidase test and Sugar fermentation tests (Whitman, 2022).
+Gram staining, endospore staining, motility tests and biochemical tests were carried out for the presumptive identification of bacteria isolates.
+The biochemical tests included Catalase test, Coagulase test, Methyl red test, Indole test, Citrate test, Voges-Proskauer test, Oxidase and Sugar fermentation tests (Whitman, 2022).

-2.4 Molecular Identification of Isolated Bacteria Isolated Bacteria from abattoir wastewater and isolated lactic acid bacteria were identified using prokaryotic 16S rRNA universal primers 27F (50 -AGAGTTTGATCCTGGCTCAG-30) and 1492R (50 -GGTTACCTTGTTACGACTT-30 ) performed with the following PCR procedure: 3 min at 95◦C for pre-deformation; 35 cycles of 95◦C for 15 s, 60◦C for 15 s, and 72◦C for 90 s; and a final step of 72◦C for 5 min.
+2.4 Molecular Identification of Isolated Bacteria Isolated Bacteria from abattoir wastewater and isolated lactic acid bacteria were identified using prokaryotic 16S rRNA universal primers 27F (50 -AGAGTTTGATCCTGGCTCAG-30) and 1492R (50 -GGTTACCTTGTTACGACTT-30 ). performed with the following PCR procedure: 3 min at 95◦C for pre-deformation; 35 cycles of 95◦C for 15 s, 60◦C for 15 s, and 72◦C for 90 s; and a final step of 72◦C for 5 min.
 The PCR products were sequenced by the Inqaba Biotech Company.
 The homologies between the gained sequences and those in GenBank were evaluated using BLAST analysis on the NCBI website.
 A bootstrap phylogenetic tree was generated based on the neighbor-joining method with MEGA 7 software (Wang et al., 2020).

-2.5 Antibacterial assay of bacteriocins The antibacterial activity of the purified bacteriocin extracts was assayed against three isolated bacteria by agar well diffusion method.
-0.1ml of bacteriocin were added in 10mm wells on Mueller Hinton agar previously inoculated with 0.1ml of isolated bacteria suspensions.
-The plates were incubated at 37oC for 48 hours and the zones of inhibition examined (Afrin et al., 2021).
+2.5 Antibacterial assay of bacteriocins The antibacterial activity of the purified bacteriocin extracts was assayed against three isolated bacteria using the agar well diffusion method.
+0.1ml of bacteriocin was put in 10mm wells on Mueller Hinton agar previously inoculated with 0.1ml of isolated bacteria suspensions.
+The plates were incubated at 37oC for 48 hours and the zones of inhibition examined afterwards (Afrin et al., 2021).

 2.6 Treatment of Abattoir Wastewater with Bacteriocins

 Three flasks of sterile abattoir wastewater samples of 10ml each and the control samples, were separately inoculated with a 1% inoculum of 3 isolated bacteria (Escherichia coli, Enterobacter aerogenes and Staphylococcus aureus).
-Sterility of the abattoir wastewater was obtained by filtration as well as by boiling and it was checked by plating 0.1ml of the samples onto nutrient agar.
-All samples were incubated in a shaking water bath at 37oC, respectively, for 24 hours.
+Sterility of the abattoir wastewater was done by filtration and boiling and it was confirmed by plating 0.1ml of the samples onto nutrient agar.
+All samples were incubated in a shaking water bath at 37oC, for 24 hours.
 Bacteriocin extracts (100µl) were added to the experimental samples in the early logarithmic growth phase of the indicator organisms (after 4 hours of incubation).
 Sampling was performed after 4, 5, 6, 8 and 24 hours.
-Enumeration of the total counts of contaminant bacteria, as well as their surviving cell count was be checked by plating of relevant dilutions from experimental samples as well as from control samples onto nutrient agar and incubating at 37oC (Laukova et al., 2000).
+Enumeration of the total counts of contaminant bacteria, as well as their surviving cell count was checked by plating of relevant dilutions from experimental samples as well as from control samples onto nutrient agar and incubating at 37oC (Laukova et al., 2000).

 3. results and discussion